hmrc/carf-registration/README.md

 # carf-registration

-This is a placeholder README.md for a new repository
+This is the Backend repository for the Crypto Asset Reporting Framework (CARF) team's registration journey

 ### License